Dr Deborah Long

 Esther Brooker is the Marine Policy and Engagement Officer, supporting the work of the LINK Marine Group.
 Esther holds an MSc in Marine Environmental Protection (with a BSc with honours in Marine Biology).
 She has had a varied career in marine policy and research, most recently working for WWF Scotland as their Marine Policy Officer.
 She is also a keen SCUBA diver and takes every opportunity for enjoying the marine environment.
 Esther’s LINK role is to provide technical and scientific support to the Marine Group; she helps to coordinate the development and delivery of joint policy on marine environmental issues and evidence-based advocacy for an ecologically coherent network of marine protected areas in Scottish seas and an effective marine planning system.

 Esther’s normal working week is 9am to 5pm Monday – Thursday.

-Juliet has recently graduated from Edinburgh Napier University where she studied Social Sciences BA (Hons), specialising in topics such as environmental politics and human migration.
+Juliet studied Social Sciences BA (Hons) at Edinburgh Napier University, specialising in topics such as environmental politics and human migration.
 Her undergraduate research surrounded the subject of refugee and asylum seeker integration within Scottish communities.
 Whilst studying in Edinburgh, Juliet has previously volunteered at organisations such as the Scottish Refugee Council and The Welcoming.
-Juliet has grown up in the countryside of Perthshire and enjoys spending her free time hiking and tackling Scotland’s beautiful Munros.
+Juliet has grown up in the countryside of Perthshire and enjoys spending her free time hiking and wild swimming.

 Miriam coordinates Fight for Scotland’s Nature, the campaign for a Scottish Environment Act supported by LINK’s member organisations.
 She works closely with our network to maximise the strength of our collective voice on this issue.
 She has previously worked in campaigns and communications roles for Global Justice Now, Survival International, and Oxfam, and for a Scottish government body.